HatemMS2012/SolrLiterature/README.md

 + In your browser: `http://localhost:8983/solr/core0/select/?q=fish`

 ##Adding new documents to the index
-To add new document to the index, you can the “post” tool provided by Solr.
+To add new document to the index, you can use the “post” tool provided by Solr.
 This corresponding jar file **"post.jar"** can be found in **"/MFNLiteratureApp/posttool/"**.
 Note that the added documents must be compatible with the indexing schema as defined in **"/MFNLiteratureApp/solr/HJDcollection/conf/schema.xml"** (more details below).
 Suppose that the new documents are stored in a directory called "myDocs".
 The corresponding command is:

 + `java -Dfile.encoding=UTF8 -Dauto=yes -Drecursive=yes  -Durl=http://localhost:8983/solr/core0/update -jar post.jar "myDocs"`